avi-saraiya/insurance-claims-analytics-dashboard/README.md

-# Insurance Claims Analytics Dashboard
+# Insurance Charges Analytics Report
 Data cleaning, transformation, and visualization of medical insurance claims using Power BI and Power Query.

 ## Overview